Fugtemypt123/VIGA-release/README.md

 # AgenticVerifier

-MCP-based agent library for dual-agent (Generator/Verifier) interactive frameworks, supporting both 3D (Blender) and 2D (PPTX) modes.
+MCP-based agent library for dual-agent (Generator/Verifier) interactive frameworks, supporting 3D (Blender), 2D (PPTX), and Design2Code (HTML/CSS) modes.
 Plug and play for automated code generation, execution, and verification workflows.

 ## Overview

 AgenticVerifier is a multi-agent system for iterative code generation and verification.
 It supports:
 - 3D scene generation and validation using Blender
 - 2D slide (PPTX) generation and validation
+- **Design2Code**: Convert visual designs to HTML/CSS code
 - Automated feedback loop between Generator and Verifier agents
 - MCP stdio-based agent communication (no manual server setup required)
 - **Seamless extensibility**: Can easily add any new server types